Chart Color Schemes

 Batemans Bay features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 64.4% of all households, consisting of 18.0% couples with children, 33.4% couples without children, and 12.1% single parent families.
+Family households constitute 64.4% of all households, including 18.0% couples with children, 33.4% couples without children, and 12.1% single parent families.
 Non-family households account for the remaining 35.6%, with lone person households at 32.6% and group households comprising 3.0%.
-The median household size is 2.2 people, which aligns with the average in the Rest of NSW.
+The median household size is 2.2 people, aligning with the Rest of NSW average.

 Frequently Asked Questions - Households